 Students are admitted to the program once they have chosen their field of concentration and consulted with the program director, who will assign them an adviser.
-Normally, they will have completed the freshman and sophomore prerequisites for their concentration.
+Normally, they will have completed the first year and sophomore prerequisites for their concentration.

 Program of Study

 Biophysics students develop a program in consultation with their adviser that consists of a core curriculum plus the necessary prerequisites, junior and senior independent work in biophysics, and electives.
 Because a sound training in mathematics is a prerequisite for successful performance in upper-level physics courses, at least one 300-level course in differential equations should be taken as early as possible.

 Physics concentrators who enter the department via the traditional route (PHY 105/6 or 103/4 as first-year students) are encouraged to take MOL 214 or (preferably) 215 as early as possible, to have a clearer idea of the opportunities at the interface between physics and biology.
 To broaden their background, students must also take one 300- or 400-level course in the biological sciences.
 Most certificate students have also taken PHY 412 (Biological Physics) or the graduate course PHY 562 (Biophysics).
 Finally, students are encouraged to gain direct laboratory experience with biological systems, either by arranging to split their junior laboratory experience between PHY 312 and MOL 350 (by arrangement with the physics departmental representative), or by working in a biophysics laboratory on campus over the summers.
 For physics concentrators who enter the department via the Integrated Science curriculum (ISC 231-4 as first-year students), the sophomore course ISC 235/6 can serve as an introduction to the biological sciences.
 These students should use PHY 412 and/or 562 as electives to deepen their understanding of current work in the field.